It’s An Online World In The Making

 E-commerce has become an essential constituent of the global retail framework.
-It currently accounts for 14% of global retail sales and poised to scale 22% by the end of 2023.
+It currently accounts for 14% of global retail sales and is poised to scale 22% by the end of 2023.

 It’s hard to escape the comfort of digital shopping paired seamlessly with the convenience of store-to-door delivery.

-When you factor in internet penetration, infrastructure development, information accessibility, generational effects and technological advancements, e-commerce is set for major strides moving forward.
+When you factor in internet penetration, infrastructure development, information accessibility, generational effects, and technological advancements, e-commerce is set for major strides moving forward.